Wallace & Gromit in Project Zoo: Plot

-Using the Gyro-copter and the porridge gun, they gum up the machinery and Feathers uses an escape pod to flee, which they follow, eventually crash landing in a warehouse.

-Inside the warehouse, they find Feathers has captured baby pandas and must deal with enemies, machinery and goons to free them.
-In the process, Wallace also builds the last main weapon of the game; a high velocity turnip launcher.
-After eventually finding Feathers and Archie, Feathers cuts the lights, allowing him to escape to the Polar exhibit, where he has captured 3 baby polar bears, with one of them having to be rescued by activating 3 steam valves to produce hot water needed to melt the ice.
-Eventually, Wallace soups up a pedlo boat with a turnip launcher.
-After obtaining Feathers' remote control, Wallace accidentally activates Feathers' submarine, forcing Gromit to destroy it and icebergs in a parody of Asteroids (video game).
+Wallace and Gromit gum up the machinery and Feathers uses an escape pod to flee, which they follow.
+After eventually finding Feathers and Archie, Feathers cuts the lights, allowing him to escape to the Polar exhibit.
+Eventually, Wallace soups up a pedalo boat with a turnip launcher.
+After obtaining Feathers' remote control, Wallace accidentally activates Feathers' submarine, forcing Gromit to destroy it and icebergs.

-Wallace and Gromit then enter the last set of levels in the game, finding Feathers has created a Diamond-O-Matic to create diamonds, reminding Wallace of the D-Day poster.
-Archie accidentally gets sent into the machine, and Gromit must enter the machine, using weapons and tools collected from throughout the game and protect Archie from various threats such as fire and ice, whilst also freeing 3 baby zebras.
-Eventually, they are able to rescue Archie and go to confront Feathers.

-In the final boss fight of the game, Wallace is imprisoned in a cell and Gromit must battle Feathers in a giant robot suit, avoiding attacks and then shooting the robot in either the bottom or the eyes with a turnip launcher when vulnerable.
+Wallace and Gromit then find Feathers has created a Diamond-O-Matic to create diamonds, reminding Wallace of the D-Day poster.
+Archie accidentally gets sent into the machine, and Gromit must enter the machine and protect Archie from various threats such as fire and ice.
+They are able to rescue Archie and go to confront Feathers.
+In the final boss fight of the game, Wallace is imprisoned in a cell and Gromit must battle Feathers in a giant robot suit.
 Upon the robot being defeated, Wallace is freed from his cell and Feathers activates a rocket pack to escape.
-However, upon reaching the zoo entrance, Feathers is confronted by the parent beavers, pandas, polar bears and zebras before being caged by the elephants and dropping his diamond, which is swiftly picked up by Gromit.
-Wallace then notes how Feathers won't be troubling them again in a hurry, with the penguin being back in his cell from the end of the Wrong Trousers.
+However, upon reaching the zoo entrance, Feathers is confronted by the parent animals before being caged by the elephants and dropping his diamond, which is swiftly picked up by Gromit.
+Wallace happily notes that Feathers will not be troubling them again in a hurry, with the penguin being back in his cell from the end of the Wrong Trousers.
+Photos shown during the credits show Archie celebrating his birthday with his mother at Wallace and Gromit's house.

+Development

+The game was announced in May 2002 for a 2003 release window on GameCube, PlayStation 2, Xbox and PC.